Barrett v. United States (2026): Legal background

 For his role in the robbery, Barrett was charged in the Southern District of New York with (among other things) conspiracy to commit Hobbs Act Robbery (Count One), discharging a firearm in relation to Hobbs Act conspiracy (Count Two), aiding a robbery (Count Five), aiding the use of a discharged firearm (Count Six), and aiding the use of a firearm used to commit murder (Count Seven).
 Barrett was convicted in March 2013, and sentenced to 90 years in prison.
 The Second Circuit affirmed, but Barrett's Count Two conviction would later be vacated by the Supreme Court in light of United States v.
 Davis (2019).

+Section 924(c)(1)(A)(i) criminalizes the possession, use, or carrying of a firearm to advance a crime of violence or a drug-trafficking offense.
+Section 924(j) criminalizes when someone, "in the course of a violation of subsection (c), causes the death of a person through the use of a firearm."

 At resentencing in 2021, Barrett was sentenced to fifty years in prison: twenty years on Counts One, Three, and Five to run concurrently to each other; and five and twenty-five years on Counts Four and Seven, respectively, to run consecutively to each other, and consecutively to the sentence imposed for Counts One, Three, and Five.
 For Count Six (stemming from the Dafalla murder), the district court imposed no sentence, arguing that his §924(c) offense is a lesser-included offense of the §924(j) conduct.
 On appeal, Barrett filed supplemental briefing in light of Lora v.
 United States, arguing that his §924(j) offense did not warrant consecutive sentencing.
 The Second Circuit agreed, but reversed the district court's finding that §924(c) and §924(j) could be punished with a single sentence.
 The Court found that the two are separate offenses that required separate sentences, despite one being a lesser-included offense contained within the other.
 The Circuit further held that such sentences would not violate the Double Jeopardy Clause.
 It then remanded to the district court for resentencing on Count Seven, followed by resentencing on Count Six.

 Supreme Court

 On October 15, 2024, Barrett filed a petition for certiorari.
 In its brief in opposition, the United States recognized that it had "long taken the position that cumulative punishment under Section 924(c) and (j) for the same use of a firearm is not permitted," and that the Courts of Appeals are split on the issue, but nevertheless opposed review given the case's interlocutory posture.
 On March 3, 2025, the Supreme Court granted certiorari.
 On March 19, the Court appointed an amicus to defend the Second Circuit's opinion.

-The case will be argued during the Court's October 2025 term, with a decision expected by the summer of 2026.
+The case was decided on January 14, 2026, holding that only one conviction is permitted, as Congress did not clearly authorize cumulative convictions under both provisions for the same act.